afreels95/Grafana-Customers-Examples/Windows_Example/README.md

 Step 3: Edit the prometheus.yml file and fill in your Grafana Cloud info.

 Step 4.
-Run prometheus with the config in this repo to scrape the windows exporter endpoint.
+Run prometheus with the prometheus.yml in this repo to scrape the windows exporter endpoint.

+Check this guide for a more detailed walkthru with screenshots. https://fitdevops.in/monitoring-windows-servers-using-wmi-exporter-prometheus/